 If you are looking for complex, advanced controls so that you can enjoy fiddling around with video on your computer for hours on end while your husband / wife / significant other walks around the house scowling at you then no, this is not what you are looking for!

-The process is very straightforward and begins with Reveal Finale allowing you to easily import your videos and images into a central library.
+The process is very straightforward and begins with Reveal Encore allowing you to easily import your videos and images into a central library.

 You can use video clips or images from almost any source such as smart phones, your webcams, camcorders, digital SLR camera or whatever.

 What you don’t need to do is give a second thought to such things as those videos or images having different sizes, different formats or even aspect ratios or resolutions.

 In fact you don’t need to know what aspect ratios and resolutions are!

 The software has the ability to detect and synchronize all of those differences whether you have a widescreen video with an aspect ratio of 16:9 or a standard video that has an aspect ratio of 4:3.